stats-tgeorge/docs/editing.md

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.

-Once a reviewer accepts, the handling editor runs the command `@whedon assign @username as reviewer` in the `PRE-REVIEW` issue.
-Add more reviewers with the command `@whedon add @username as reviewer`.
+Once a reviewer accepts, the handling editor runs the command `@editorialbot assign @username as reviewer` in the `PRE-REVIEW` issue.
+Add more reviewers with the command `@editorialbot add @username as reviewer`.

 ```eval_rst
 .. note:: The ``assign`` command clobbers all reviewer assignments.
 If you want to add an additional reviewer use the ``add`` command.